We’ll show you how to build a pallet wood wall with this step-by-step tutorial.

 Paint the wall behind the wood because in this application there will be cracks and gaps that add to the rustic look.
 For this wood, a blue gray or silver would have enhanced the blues and grays in the sun-bleached weather-exposed wood.
 Browns would make the wood look more used but not as old.
 We used black to get the look of emptiness behind the pallet wood wall.
-No matter the color you go with it is important to use a flat sheen to limit any shine.
+No matter the color you go with, it is important to use a flat sheen to limit any shine.
 It should look like an old wood wall, not a new shiny wall covered by old wood.

 Step 4: Start adding boards to the top of the wall, work only part way down

 Using a good adhesive (liquid nails) and a few of the old nails, start at the top of your pallet wall and work your way down.
 Walls are never perfectly square so take length measurements for each row.
 Stagger some of the boards by cutting at different lengths, being sure to pair up boards of matching heights.
 Use a few full-length boards to add stability to the random pattern.
 It is also important to think a few steps ahead and lay out your next few boards to match up the heights.
 If a board you place is a lot taller or shorter than the one you are pairing it to, you will have a very uneven gap.
-Small gaps can add to the look, but gaps that are too large can leave your pallet wall looking poorly thought-out.
+Small gaps can add to the look, but gaps that are too large will leave your pallet wall looking poorly thought-out.

 Step 5: Start adding boards from the bottom up to create space to blend in a short board or two

-Chances are your boards will not fit evenly top to bottom on your wall and you will need to cut a board down the middle to match the height of the last gap on the pallet wood wall.
+Chances are your boards will not fit evenly top to bottom on your wall and you will need to cut a board horizontally to match the height of the last gap on the pallet wood wall.
 As we were working in a bathroom, placing this shorter board behind a fixed object like the toilet helped it be less noticeable.
 We also cut two boards 2 inches shorter instead of shortening just one board by 4 inches.
 We spaced out the shorter boards and they don’t catch your eye at all!

 And that’s how to build a pallet wood wall!
 Doesn’t the finished product look great?!
 No more boring, flat wall and so much added texture and warmth and personality!